Knowledge · DIFC family office

 The DIFC family-office cohort has grown materially through 2024-2026.
 The combination of UAE residency advantages, regional capital concentration, and DIFC and ADGM regulatory infrastructure pulled both regional families and globally domiciled families to license out of Dubai or Abu Dhabi.
 ADGM tracking shows parallel growth in the Abu Dhabi Global Market family-office cohort.

 The US is the dominant 2026 allocation destination.
 Per UBS Global Family Office 2025, US allocations across DIFC and ADGM families increased on a multi-year trend.
 Per US BEA FDI inflows 2025, UAE-source FDI into the US is at multi-year highs.
-The DIFC family office's US-side reading is sharpening at the same time.
+The DIFC family office's US-side proof requirement is sharpening at the same time.
 The US allocator who saw a DIFC family office once a year in 2018 is seeing them weekly in 2026.
-The US side reads more files.
+The US side judges more files.
 The US side sorts faster.

 !